kammitama5/kammitama5.github.io/_posts/2017-5-31-Wednesday-May-31st.md

   Mine basically will allow you to narrow your choices based on whether you'd like a "hook-up" or a long-term relationship.
+  A person in that scenario doesn't care about information too far away, so better to exclude it, and it's helpful to have matches based on location (zip code, or a "know your location" detection system etc).

 ## Here is the flow-chart for it.